AjaxPop/BootstrapTemplates/README.md

 # BootstrapTemplates

 A collection of bootstrap designs.
 Each one of these designs is intended for the landing page.
 These designs are available for anyone to use.
+The project is built with jQuery, Bootstrap 4 and Propper.js.

-All the images are from Pixabay.com
+All images are from Pixabay.com.

 # Simplified Pixabay License